 - Old Salem Historic District Residents Advisory Committee

-- Establishment of a distinct Human Resources Department with a concentration on inclusion and diversity.
+- Established a distinct Human Resources Department with a concentration on inclusion and diversity.

-- Phase I Consolidation of divisions within the organization.
+- Completed Phase I consolidation of divisions within the organization.

-- Creation and disbursement of Quarterly Updates from the President & CEO’s office.
+- Introduced publication of Quarterly Updates from the President & CEO’s office.

-- Establishment of 5-year strategic plans for selected divisions (Horticulture, Archaeology, Music, Research: Hidden Town).
+- Established 5-year strategic plans for selected divisions (Horticulture, Archaeology, Music, Research: Hidden Town).

-- Establishment of a MESDA maintenance fund for upkeep of the museum structure.
+- Established a MESDA maintenance fund for upkeep of the museum structure.

 - Restructured the visitor experience toward immersive, hands-on, tactile environments.

-- Introduction of the ACCESS SALEM Program (visitor map, tactile boxes/bags throughout the district, ADA compliant ramps.
+- Introduced the ACCESS SALEM Program (visitor map, tactile boxes/bags throughout the district, ADA compliant ramps.

-- Working toward the establishment of a fully public-facing Archaeology program.
+- Began working toward the establishment of a fully public-facing Archaeology program.

 - new district map